ciasaboark/AccessImporter/INSTALL.md

 Already up to date.
 ```

-If Git was not installed a new copy of the zip file must be downloaded and extracted.
+If the script was not installed using Git a new copy of the zip file must be downloaded and extracted.
 Unzip the contents into the same directory as the old install, overwriting any old files.

 ### Updating the Service
 After a new version of the script is downloaded Windows will need to know about the updated service.

 Open a cmd.exe window as an administrator.
-Change to the installation directory and use `python watcher.py update` to update the service.
+Change to the script installation directory and use `python watcher.py update` to update the service.

 ```
 c:\Users\My User\Apps\AccessImporter>python watcher.py update